 Lessonface Tracks and Charts, Vol. 1

-The songs in this collection are original tunes based on various styles from the past and present.
+The play-along songs in this collection are original tunes based on various styles from the past and present.
 The objective is to give players a chance to work on different elements of guitar while playing along with pre-recorded instrumental tracks.
 Each song has a corresponding chart which provides all the necessary details in treble clef, tablature, and chord symbols.
 Verbal notes are also included, detailing the stylistic origins of each track and imparting some practical playing tips.